 Wallace’s opponent F. C. Chandler did not show up that night, so James Caird who had seen Wallace arrive offered him a friendly game.
 Wallace refused this match (James Caird was in a higher chess league than Wallace), instead settling into a tournament game against a Mr. McCartney who he had previously missed a match with and needed to play off.
 James Caird then walked over to Mr. Beattie’s table.
 When Beattie noticed Caird he asked him for William’s address, only to be told that Wallace had in fact arrived at the club and was just about to start a match against McCartney.

-Upon hearing this news, Beattie approaches Wallace (who seemed very focused on the game) and relays the strange message to him after rousing his attention.
+Upon hearing this news, Beattie approached Wallace (who seemed very focused on the game) and relayed the strange message to him after rousing his attention.
 Wallace seems puzzled:

 William: Qualtrough?
 Qualtrough?
 Who is Qualtrough?

 Beattie: Well, if you don’t know who he is, then I do not.

 William: Is he a member of the club?

 William: I don’t know the chap.
 Where is Menlove Gardens East?
 Is it Menlove Avenue?

 Beattie: Wait a moment, I’ll see whether Deyes (another member of the chess club who lived in that district) knows (he did not).Wallace copied the details into his diary from an envelope Mr. Beattie had etched the name and address onto, writing the word EAST in block capitals.

 Beattie knew of Menlove Avenue West (sic) but not Menlove Gardens East.
 Deyes had heard of Menlove Gardens North, South, and West, but had not heard of East.
 But it was agreed upon that it would surely be somewhere off Menlove Avenue which Wallace was advised of.
 McCartney asked for Wallace’s address so as to suggest a suitable route he could take, and others chimed in with their own suggestions.